 The Goodfish Kirana property has a strike length of 10 km of which 6 km to 8 km host the Kirana Break, a significant geological break that is known to host gold mineralization.

 Historical work dates back to the early 1900’s when high grade gold was first discovered on the Goodfish Kirana Property by hand digging exploration pits and mine shafts.
 There are 12 historical mine shafts and pits on the Property and four adjacent to the southern boundary of the Property.
 The Fidelity Mine directly adjacent to the southeast boundary of the property produced high grade gold in the late 1920’s.

 The Property hosts significant anomalous gold values from work completed by various individuals and companies over the last 90 years.
-During the year 2007 to 2008 a 13,500 metre diamond drilling program on the Northern Gold ground (60% of the land package) was undertaken of which 12 diamond drill holes (2,400 metres) and an additional 2,500 metres of diamond drill core that we reloaded and assayed in late 2016.
+During the year 2007/2008 a 13,500 metre diamond drilling program on the Northern Gold ground (60% of the land package) was undertaken of which 12 diamond drill holes (2,400 metres) and an additional 2,500 metres of diamond drill core was re-logged and assayed in late 2016.
 The results delineated a newly identified 2.4 km long mineralized zone.

 Compilation of historical data identified 12 areas of interest on the Property for follow up.
 War Eagle will initially focus on three areas for high grade mesothermal gold deposits: the Goodfish, the Kirana Extension and Fidelity areas where significant historical high grade gold has been produced or found by diamond drilling, channel sampling and/or field work.

 National Instrument 43-101 January 2018